 The customer reviews for Eddie Bauer’s Portuguese Flannel Sheet Set mentioned a lot of pilling, heavy shedding, and lower quality than that of previously purchased Eddie Bauer flannel.
 That last criticism—that what is currently for sale isn’t as good as what used to be available—was a common gripe about many sheets we saw.
 We had less information overall about these sheets, and since we were already testing several that cost more than $100 for a queen set, we passed on testing these.

 5oz Velvet Flannel Sheeting is the lower-priced flannel-sheet offering from Lands’ End.
-We decided to test the higher-end 6-ounce flannel because, while these sheets have been featured on The Today Show and in Good Housekeeping (a fact that Lands’ End mentions on its website), the customer reviews gave these sheets only a 3.3 average (out of five) at the time we checked.
-And these sheets were almost completely sold out online.
-Lands’ End is great about restocking perennial favorites each season, but we thought the 6-ounce version looked like a better option to test.
+We decided to test the higher-end 6-ounce flannel because, while these sheets have been featured on The Today Show and in Good Housekeeping (a fact that Lands’ End mentions on its website), the customer ratings were low and we thought the 6-ounce version looked like a better option to test.

-The Vermont Country Store’s Super Soft Flannel Sheet Set is another set of Portuguese flannel with strong customer reviews (at this writing, a 4.8 average out of five, across 27 reviews).
+The Vermont Country Store’s Super Soft Flannel Sheet Set is another set of Portuguese flannel with strong customer reviews.
 But inventory was limited during our research and testing phase, and we didn’t get a response from the company about what it would offer for this upcoming winter.